Food, Poland

 Spicy Miso Ramen.

 The menu we got was only in Polish so we just asked the staff for a suggestion and they pointed out the popular ‘Spicy Miso Ramen’ bowl.
-It was better than I expected – I wasn’t sure about how strong the miso and spiciness would be but it went together perfectly!
+I wasn’t sure about how strong the miso and spiciness would be but it went together perfectly!
 I do recommend this place, especially if you’re a fan of Asian flavours and ramen.
 They have a variety of spicy, creamy and clear ramen soups.

 Instagram: veganramenshop